 Click this link for my resume/CV.

-Previously, I was an independent writer and reporter.
-I was the national correspondent for Xconomy and wrote on energy and technology for MIT Technology Review, IEEE Spectrum, the Boston Globe, the Guardian and others.
-I’m a multimedia reporter, comfortable shooting photos and editing videos.
+Before joining The Conversation, I worked as a reporter and news manager for 20+ years.
+Most recently, I was the national correspondent for Xconomy and reported on energy and technology for MIT Technology Review, IEEE Spectrum, the Boston Globe, the Guardian and others.
+I’m a multimedia journalist, comfortable shooting photos and editing videos.

 My beat: At The Conversation, I’m looking for academics who are interested in writing for a general audience on any topic related to environment, energy, or science.
 Contact me at firstname.lastname@example.org.